 Another fantastic way to use a dehydrator is to be able to bring along whole grains, such as brown or wild rice, barley, wheat berries, steel cut oatmeal and the like.
 I hate processed grains because there are poor in fibers and nutrients and don't turn into good quality fuel for paddlers, but since they do cook much more quickly than their whole version most outdoor enthusiasts use them instead.
 But if you cook whole grains at home and dehydrate them, then you can enjoy it during your trip as much as you want without spoiling precious fuel in the cooking process.
 Same thing applies to legumes.
 Use canned ones if you want, rinse and pat dry before dehydrating chick peas, black beans, lentils or cannellini beans if you want to spare bulk and weight.
 As for potatoes, I like to buy dried potato flakes or regular potatoes (they keep long enough) and I usually don't bother to prepare dried onions because I can carry them onboard fresh for at least 2 to 3 weeks at a time.
 I prefer to use dried scallions, which don't keep for more than 3 days fresh.
 They are also much easier to dry than onions.

-In my next food column, I will give you all the remaining technical information and some recipes that are particularly easy and good to prepare with a dehydrator.
+In my next food column (Dehydrating Food for Paddling Trips Part 2), I will give you all the remaining technical information and some recipes that are particularly easy and good to prepare with a dehydrator.
 You will then be on your way to learning a new and exciting way of planning your next camp meals for the upcoming paddling season!

 Each year the outdoor industry pulls back the curtain to showcase more and more "stuff" for us to drool…

 Kayak camping is not all that different than backpacking - if anything it is easier as you don't have to…